thenexthub/Codira/docs/StringDesign.rst

 Overview By Example
 ===================

-In this section, we'll walk through some basic examples of Swift string usage while discovering its essential properties.
+In this section, we'll walk through some basic examples of Codira string usage while discovering its essential properties.

 ``String`` is a `First-Class Type`__